johnalison/WorkingPhilosophy/Lists.md

   > If we can avoid total destruction in next couple 100 years, we will have  the ability to "live forever"
 - Now the principles of Darwinian evolution are evolving.
   > conception through sex disappearing
+- We are living through a revolution: Information revolution.
+We have internalize it so dont think about it so much.
+With our current political situation: Could we be "paying the tab" for all the great 21st century tech?
+This information age revolution is different because a core principle is the perpetually accelerating innovation.
+Society does not have time to "catch up" with the new world order and adapt.

 # Crazy things scientist used to believe
 - Sperm is little homunculus